Do Large Language Models have Shared Weaknesses in Medical Question Answering?: Introduction

 \section{Introduction}

 The healthcare field has historically been among the first places to test new methods in machine learning, with clear benefits for society when improvements can be made.
-Large Language Models (LLMs) and foundation models broadly have attracted interest for their potential in medical applications as well \cite{thirunavukarasuLargeLanguageModels2023a}.
-A few LLMs have been particularly successful in medical question answering, achieving passing scores on medical licensing exams \cite{noriCapabilitiesGPT4Medical2023, tuGeneralistBiomedicalAI2023}.
-However, LLMs still have fundamental issues with reliability rooted in their nature as stochastic models trained on token prediction \cite{benderClimbingNLUMeaning2020, mccoyEmbersAutoregressionUnderstanding2023a}.
-Their training data also comes from large internet corpora, which cannot be reliably filtered to remove incorrect, outdated or deliberately misleading information, even though data quality has been shown to be important to model success \cite{duGLaMEfficientScaling2022, chowdheryPaLMScalingLanguage2022}.
-In this regard, it is somewhat remarkable that LLMs can produce correct responses at all and suggests that some degree of memorisation may be taking place during the training \cite{tuGeneralistBiomedicalAI2023}.
+Large Language Models (LLMs) and foundation models broadly have attracted interest for their potential in medical applications \citep{thirunavukarasuLargeLanguageModels2023}.
+A rapidly increasing number of LLMs have been successful in medical question answering, achieving passing scores on benchmarks taken from medical licensing exams \citep{noriCapabilitiesGPT4Medical2023, tuGeneralistBiomedicalAI2023}.
+However, LLMs still have fundamental issues with reliability, rooted in their nature as stochastic models trained on token prediction \citep{benderClimbingNLUMeaning2020, mccoyEmbersAutoregressionUnderstanding2023}, and in the unreliability of their training corpora, which is scraped from the internet and likely includes incorrect, outdated or deliberately misleading information \citep{duGLaMEfficientScaling2022, chowdheryPaLMScalingLanguage2022}.
+These concerns, among others, make rigorous testing crucial for safe uses of LLMs.